 Fashion is a great means of self-expression and a way to show the world who you are instead of telling them.
-However, it can be a very expensive interest if you don't learn to work with what you've got.
+However, it can be a very expensive interest if you don't learn and understand to work with what you've got.
 Overspending is an easy trap to fall in and can lead to a cashflow crunch.
 Whilst this may not be an issue and occasional payday loans may solve your temporary shortfall, better budgeting when it comes to your fashion needs could ensure you don't go into red too often.
 Managing expenses could mean smart spending, taking fashion hacks on board and carefully planning your shopping trips.
 Fashion should be fun and not financially draining, and it can be both of these things if you learn a few tips.
 In light of this, we managed to cook up some practical suggestions on how to be fashionable on a budget.

-The first step to fashion on a budget is checking what you already have.
+The first step to being fashionably dressed on a budget is checking what you already have.
 Without checking what you already have, you could end up doubling up on items and burning a hole in your wallet.
 Set aside a day to take everything out and assess each item honestly.
 Take a note of what you're lacking and what you may need more of.
 While doing this, you might even find that you're surprised at how many hidden gems you've got inside of your closet.
 Get rid of the things you aren't wearing and are sure you have no intention of ever wearing.
 A rule of thumb is that if you haven't worn it for over a year, there's a slim chance that you ever will.
 For such said items, you can either give them away or sell them.

 If you do choose to sell them, consider using the money you make to buy new pieces in your wardrobe.
 Options for places to sell include charity shops or online.
 Once you've done this, you can get ready to revamp your closet all together.